johndreamfuture/git-lab/README.md

 >>>>>>> commit hash
 ```

-1. The objective is to have both your changes, so in this situation simply remove `<<<<<<< HEAD`, `=======` and `>>>>>>> commit hash`
+4. The objective is to have both your changes, so in this situation simply remove `<<<<<<< HEAD`, `=======` and `>>>>>>> commit hash`

-1. The text editor may have the following options as well:
+5. The text editor may have the following options as well:

 ![](assets/vs-code.png)
    You may choose to `Accept Both Changes`.

-1. Add, commit and push your changes.
+6. Add, commit and push your changes.

-1. Go back to GitHub, on Pull Request tab, select your Pull Request again and this time you should see:
+7. Go back to GitHub, on Pull Request tab, select your Pull Request again and this time you should see:

 ![](assets/success.png)

-1. Inform the Git Tzar that your code is ready to be merged.
+8. Inform the Team Leader that your code is ready to be merged.

-1. Once the merge conflict is resolved, the git tzar can merge it in.
+9. Once the merge conflict is resolved, the Team Leader can merge it in.

 ### Team Leader(wait for assistance)